Information for Study Abroad/Exchange students

-Please note: this is not the case for all subjects, therefore do not book your return flights until you have obtained permission from each subject that your modules are based in.
+Please note: this is not permitted for all subjects therefore do not book your return flights until you have obtained permission from each subject that your modules are based in.

-If you have any questions please contact email@example.com or contact the relevant hub team:
+To apply, or if you have any questions please contact the relevant hub team:

 University of Exeter

 Inbound Study Abroad Team